Navigate to School Info > Imports and Exports > Civil Rights Data Collection > Results tab

 Most of the results are clickable links that will display the list of students included in the counts.
 In the below example clicking on the 10 students that fall within the Female American Indian/Alaskan Native race will display a Report Details screen which lists the students included in the count with their permanent ID, Name, CRDC reporting school, Gender, Grade, Ethnicity/Race indicators, and program indicators.

 The Report Details screen displays the CRDC table ID and the subgroup that was selected above the list of students.
 The Reporting School column is the school where the student is counted.
 Typically this is the school they are enrolled in, but in cases where the student has a reporting home school (STU.HS) it will be the home school.
 A '1' in the ethnicity, race and program columns indicates that the student is included in counts for that subgroup.
-In the below example one student is included in the IDEA program count and one student is included in the 504 program count.
+In the below example two students are also included in the IDEA program count.

 The three dots to the right of the columns provide additional sort and column options.